myapos/Greek2Greenglish/README.md

 Notes

-Java has to be installed in user's system in order to run this application This application is published unde GPL license
+Java has to be installed in user's system in order to run this application This application is published under GPL license